 Lewis Wright (1838 – 1905 ) published an introductory handbook for microscopists with the Religious Tract Society in 1895.
 The first half of the two-hundred and fifty-page book covers various types of microscopes and accessory equipment.
 The second half guides readers through collecting and observing commonly found plants and animals of the English countryside.
 Lewis Wright was a qualified microscopist.
 A citation in the 1884 minutes of the Royal Microscopical Society recognizes his experiments to adapt limelight illumination to a projection microscope.
 Lewis worked with Herbert Charles Newton, and they commercially produced such an instrument.
 (See: Wright & Newtons projection microscope of 1884-1900 used by Royal Society of New South Wales – MAAS Collection) According to the Museum of Arts and Sciences, NWS, Australia, the device was the earliest available limelight microprojector.
 In keeping with the RTA’s publication policy, the book’s introduction highlights microscopic study’s religious values.
 Then Lewis went further.
 He enters the evolution debate with an attack on Thomas Huxley.

 Thomas Huxley (1825 – 1895) found an unusual jelly-like material while sorting through dredging collected by H. M. S. Challenger’s oceanographic ship.
 After microscopically examining the substance, he announced it to be an undifferentiated protoplasmic form of unicellular life.
-Huxley exuberantly stated it to be related to what must lie at the very root of the evolutionary tree – a precursor to all other life forms on earth.
+Huxley exuberantly stated it to be related to what must lie at the very root of the evolutionary tree – a precursor to all other life forms on Earth.
 The jelly-like slime brought to his laboratory was a mass devoid of cells, yet it seemed living.
-He publicly announced that the slimy-blob was how life on earth began.
+He publicly announced that the slimy blob was how life on Earth began.
 In 1868 he dubbed the jelly with the scientific name Bathybius haeckelii.
 Bathy for the ocean depths where the slime was found and haeckelii to honor Germany’s champion of Darwin’s theories, Ernst Haeckel.
 Huxley’s discovery was controversial, but he defended his claim for seven years.
 Ironically, the H. M. S. Challenger’s chemical laboratory determined the viscous substance to be an inorganic colloid of calcium sulfate.

 Huxley was wrong.
 To his credit, he immediately retracted his claims regarding Bathybius.
 Unfortunately, since Huxley enthusiastically interwove his misconceived role for Bathybius into his defense of Darwin’s theory of evolution, public opinion about Darwin’s theory was tarnished by the error was made clear.
-(It should be noted that Darwin’s theories never extends to the origin of life.
-Darwinian evolution proposes the pathways life followed to changed into the myriad of species found both past and present.
+(It should be noted that Darwin’s theories never extend to the origin of life.
+Darwinian evolution proposes the pathways life followed to change into the myriad of species found both past and present.
 Not life’s inception.)

 Lewis defends the working of microscopists by stating, “It was the microscope that proved such teaching due to sheer ignorance and not to superior knowledge, and if it could not reveal the Divine mystery of living existence, at least manifested it to us as a greater mystery than ever.
 The microscope, then, has deserved well of the Christian believer.”
 But he appears to have been unaware that after seven years of microscopic examination, it was a chemist that disproved Huxley’s Bathybius—not a microscopist.